Prof. Dr. Hendrik Dietz

 Academic Career and Research Areas

-Professor Dietz studied physics in Paderborn, Zaragoza (Spain) and at LMU Munich.
-After obtaining his doctorate at TUM in 2007 he worked as a post-doctoral researcher at Harvard Medical School, Boston, USA.
-Professor Dietz has been a professor of experimental biophysics at TUM since 2009.
+Prof. Dietz studied physics in Paderborn, Saragossa (Spain) and at the LMU Munich.
+After completing his doctorate at TUM (2007), he worked at Harvard Medical School, Boston, USA.
+Dietz has been a professor of Experimental Biophysics at TUM since 2009.

 - Gottfried Wilhelm Leibniz-Preis der DFG (2015)